quickwit-oss/quickwit/docs/getting-started/quickstart.md

 quickwit new --index-uri file:///your-path-to-your-index/wikipedia --index-config-path ./wikipedia_index_config.json
 ```

-To simplify command line, we now assume that the index is created in the current directory and use `pwd` variable to specify the index uri:
+To simplify our command, we now assume that the index is to be created in the current directory and use `pwd` variable to specify the index uri:

 ```bash
 quickwit new --index-uri file:///$(pwd)/wikipedia --index-config-path ./wikipedia_index_config.json